ihesp/rcesm1/_sources/introduction.rst

  Introduction
 ==============

-RCESM Overview
+R-CESM Overview
 --------------

-The RCESM is a fully coupled regional model developed jointly by the National Center for Atmospheric Research (NCAR) and Texas A&M University (TAMU).
-This model is built on the coupling framework and software infrastructure used by the Community Earth System Model (CESM).
+The Regional Community Earth System Model (R-CESM) is a fully-coupled regional model, developed jointly by the National Center for Atmospheric Research (NCAR) and Texas A&M University (TAMU).
+This model is built on the coupling framework and software infrastructure available in the Community Earth System Model (CESM).
 To learn more about the base model for this project, CESM, please see the `CESM webiste <http://www.cesm.ucar.edu>`_.

 .. figure:: ../_images/RCESM_main.png